About

 • We have no paid employees, and all funds after direct expenses go towards our charitable cause.

-• FAI was one of the first healthcare responders to massive 2009 & 2011 floods and category five cyclone Winston.
+• FAI was one of the first healthcare responders to massive 2009 & 2011 floods and category 5 cyclone Winston.

 Donate Today